Set in woodland landscape at the historic home of Sir Francis Drake.

 Folly, Eisengard, Bird’s Hill and the Chair – although we would argue that there are many more!

 A real family affair lead by head keeper Peter Conachie and his brother Michael.
-Helped by Ollie Curtis, Mike Mansfield and Kieran Hale.

-The Combe Sydenham shoot lodge, although traditional, has a feeling of the class of an almost bygone era.
+The Combe Sydenham shoot lodge, although traditional, has a feeling of class from of an almost bygone era.
 Tom’s lunches here reflect this, with a little more detail in the food.
-He describes the styles as modern British mixed with classical French, with dishes such as delicate duck breasts served with a rich confit and cassoulet of the legs, wild sea bass baked with shrimp and samphire butter, and of course the famous truffled chicken!
+He describes the style as modern British mixed with classical French, with dishes such as delicate duck breasts served with a rich confit and cassoulet of the legs, wild sea bass baked with shrimp and samphire butter, and of course the famous truffled chicken!